Mala1180/PPS-22-satify/doc/report/1-methodology.md

 During each Sprint Planning, each member of the team proposed himself to accomplish some task, assuring that the total work was divided equally among the team members.
-Each Sprint Planning lasted approximately 2/3 hours of work.
+Each Sprint Planning lasted approximately 2/3 hours.
 At the end of the planning, it is obtained a Product Backlog collecting every task for the current Sprint.

 At the end of the Sprint, the team members make a wrap-up of the work done, refining the Product Backlog.